< Back to Topic

 How Did We Get Here?

 If we consider traditional career paths, they are linear and often represented by a ladder.
-Reid Hoffman, the co-founder of LinkedIn and author of “The Start-Up of You” says that the career escalator has jammed and we need to think differently about our careers.
-Mainiero and Sullivan offer us an alternative kaleidoscope career model based on what generation Y want from their jobs.
-They describe an ongoing interplay between balancechallenge, and authenticity.
-Striving for balance when our caring commitments are high does not prevent us from wanting a challenge or authenticity in our roles.
-Still, when we can’t meet our need for either balance, challenge or authenticity, we reach a tipping point.
+Reid Hoffman, the co-founder of LinkedIn and author of “The Start-Up of You”, says that the career escalator has jammed, and we need to think differently about our careers.
+Mainiero and Sullivan offer us an alternative kaleidoscope career model based on what Generation Y want from their jobs.
+They describe an ongoing interplay between balance, challenge and authenticity.

 How to Handle the Tipping Point